 - Heavily discolored teeth

-They are also used as neighboring supports for a bridge, or in conjunction with dental implants to replace missing or extracted teeth.
+They are also used as neighboring supports for a dental bridge, or in conjunction with a dental implant to replace a missing tooth or extracted teeth.

 What Is A Crown?

 A crown is sometimes also called a dental cap, because it is an artificial structure that is bonded to the top of a tooth, like a cap over it.
 Its purpose is to strengthen a weak tooth, protect a broken tooth, or hold together a cracked tooth.
 It can also be used to restore age-worn teeth or teeth with other damage.
 They’re commonly used alongside bridges and root canals to support and protect vulnerable teeth from breaking or further damage.

 We perform two types of crowns at Oak Tree Dental – impressions and CEREC crowns.
 Impression crowns are the traditional method, made from impressions we take of your own natural teeth using physical molds.
 Then, they are created in a dental lab to carefully match the shape, size and color of your teeth.
 In the meantime, you’ll usually be given a temporary crown or dental cap to protect the affected tooth while you wait for your permanent crown.
 These crowns are made from porcelain, or a combination of gold and porcelain.
 Porcelain is a strong, durable ceramic material that closely resembles the natural tooth, helping make the crown indistinguishable from the surrounding teeth.

 Crowns made with our CEREC system (same day crowns), on the other hand, are made right in our office, so you don’t have to get a temporary crown and wait for it to arrive from the lab.
 This type of crown is made from milled ceramic, using computer-assisted design and manufacturing technology.
 The shade of the ceramic crown material used can also be matched exactly to your natural tooth color.
 Your Oak Tree Dental dentist will discuss which option might be better for you on an individual basis.